Global HiringContact us

 Employers in the Netherlands also need to understand the various rights, protections and benefits that employees are entitled to by law.
 If you want to build a team in the Netherlands, it can also be helpful to understand the additional benefits that employers can choose to offer their employees, even if they’re not compulsory.
 This can help you to attract and retain the best talent, making your Dutch expansion more likely to be successful.

-Employees in the Netherlands are entitled to at least the minimum hourly wage, which is set by the Dutch government.
-The minimum wage is the amount that employees must be paid per hour, before tax.
-Before 2024, the Netherlands also had a minimum monthly, weekly, and daily minimum wage, but this is no longer the case.
-The hourly minimum wage applies to all workers aged at least 21 years old.
-There is also a minimum wage for younger workers.
+Employees in the Netherlands are entitled to at least the statutory minimum hourly wage, set by the Dutch government.
+The minimum wage is a gross hourly rate (before tax).
+Since 2024, the Netherlands no longer uses a statutory minimum monthly, weekly, or daily wage—the hourly minimum wage applies uniformly.
+This rate applies to employees aged 21 and over, with reduced rates for younger workers.

 Like all countries, the Netherlands has certain rules and requirements that apply to employer payroll.
 For example, employers have to keep detailed records of their payroll and file a payroll tax return each month to declare the taxes they owe.